inthewaves/kotlin-signald/README.md

 ## Supported platforms

+Note that since signald currently works by communicating with UNIX sockets, these platforms are effectively limited to UNIX environments supported by signald.

 ### `clientprotocol` module

 This module contains the model classes for signald, as well as support for serializing them into JSON strings.